-Average long-term U.S. mortgage rates declined this week, with the 30-year loan rate hitting its low for the year.
+Average U.S. long-term mortgage rates fell this week, with the benchmark 30-year loan rate reaching a new low for the year.